 New changes to employment law are scheduled for the coming years.
 This blog post is a quick-fire overview of the scheduled changes most relevant for owners and managers of SMEs.

-Here are the upcoming employment law changes scheduled for 2020:
+Here are the employment law changes that happened in 2020:

 Living and minimum wage increases